4sail/4sail/README.md

 > 4sail aka stapler ✦ sys of 50+ with several sidesystems . no collective pronouns, always ask if needed
 >> most of us have a hyperfixation on forsaken lore! ask us about our favs
->>> do not talk to us if supportive of dandys world or forsaken's creator(s) in any way, including playing the game or buying merchandise!
+>>> **do not talk to us if supportive of dandys world or forsaken's creator(s) in any way, including playing the game or buying official merchandise!**

 [atabook](https://4sail.atabook.org)